antonioru/beautiful-react-hooks/docs/useViewportState.md

 # useViewportState

-Returns information on the current viewport state
+A hook that returns relevant information on the current viewport state

 It's built on top of [useWindowResize](./useWindowResize.md) and [useWindowScroll](./useWindowScroll.md).